sandole/nextjs-blog/data/authors/default.md

 **What is here?**

-As the title suggests, I have implemented a personal blog using NextJS, some React and TailwindCSS.
+As the title suggests, I have implemented a personal blog using NextJS, React and TailwindCSS.
 I chose NextJS for the fastest server side rendering and easy template accesses and TailwindCSS for beautiful pre-made components that I felt was easy to imbed into this blog.
 In this blog, I will write about my journey as a software engineer both professionally and personally.
-Feel free to reach out via the means available for any advice or job related questions!
+Feel free to reach out to me!